11 Tools to Improve Your Guest Blogging and Marketing

-In marketing, content has become everything, with brands so often challenged to find new ways to reach customers through the written word.
+Content has become everything, with brands often challenged with finding new ways to reach customers through the written word.
 Whether it’s a blog post or a social media update, it’s important to have engaging content related to the products or services you sell.

-In an increasingly-competitive market, however, it can be difficult to come up with unique ways to create and distribute content.
-Fortunately, there are numerous tools that can help you.
+In an increasingly competitive market, however, it can be difficult to come up with unique ways to create and distribute content.
+Fortunately, there are numerous tools that can help.
 Here are eleven of the top tools to help you with your guest blogging and marketing efforts.

 If you need more intensive help, Hemingway may be a better option.
-In addition to grammatical and spelling suggestions, this app also provides advice to help strengthen each sentence you write.
-Hemingway will alert you when you’re using passive voice, overly complicated wording, weakening phrases, and more.
+In addition to grammatical and spelling suggestions, this app also offers advice to help strengthen each sentence you write.
+Hemingway will alert you when you’re using a passive voice, overly complicated wording, weakening phrases, and more.

 Every day, journalists are scrambling to find the perfect source for the story they’re writing.
-Help a Reporter Out (HARO) connects sources with journalists from publications such as Time, the Chicago Tribune, and the Wall Street Journal.
+Help a Reporter Out (HARO) connects journalists with sources from publications such as Time, the Chicago Tribune, and The Wall Street Journal.
 If you land a guest post with a high-profile publication, you can even switch to the journalist side and find a source for your own story.

-If you’re managing your blog with a team, it can be difficult for everyone to decide who does what.
-Edit Flow helps you create workflows to ensure your WordPress blog stays on course.
+If you’re managing a blog with a team, it can be difficult for everyone to decide who does what.
+Edit Flow helps create workflows to ensure your WordPress blog stays on course.
 It includes an editorial calendar and a thread commenting feature for administrators, writers, and editors to communicate.

 Ongoing content marketing requires ideas.
 Pocket lets you save articles, videos, and other items to read later.
 This can help you log items that you can later use to come up with blog post ideas.